Read our 2021 annual report

 Programmes are designed to be multisectoral and work on several leverages of poverty at the same time.

-Hence, in 2021, we reached approximately 152,000 people with integrated livelihoods, health and nutrition, WAsH, conflict resolution and gender equality activities, helping to increase their resilience to shocks and stresses.
+Hence, in 2022, we reached approximately 110,000 people with integrated livelihoods, health and nutrition, WASH, conflict resolution and gender equality activities, helping to increase their resilience to shocks and stresses.

 In addition, Concern implements several transversal strategies, such as the gender strategy to foster gender equality at all levels.
 They echo Concern’s commitment to key principles of humanitarian action, such as local ownership and sustainability and the do no harm principle.

-For example, in 2022, for the first time, Concern will partner with two national NGOs to implement its literacy and gender-based violence (VBG) activities in the South-East part of the country, transferring skills and generating additional economic spillovers for the local economy.
+For example, in 2022, Concern started a partnership with a national NGO in gender-based violence (GBV) activities in the South-East.
+This partnership involves capacity sharing and additional economic spillovers for the local economy.

 We're working hard to alleviate suffering and build resilience for conflict affected communities in Central African Republic.